darioernesto-roca/darioernesto-roca/README.md

 <h1 align="center">Hi 👋, I'm Dario Ernesto Roca</h1>
-<h3 align="center">A Full Stack developer from Colombia, proficient in developing Web applications using both front-end and back-end technologies</h3>
+<h3 align="center">A Full Stack Web developer from Colombia, passionate by developing Web applications using both front-end and back-end technologies</h3>

 - 🔭 I’m currently working on **on building an e-commerce platform for a toy store**